Get to Know Encha's Matcha Grades

 Latte-Grade Encha is ground from standard, high-quality, first-harvest leaves.
 When prepared just with hot water, latte-grade matcha can have a strong, slightly bitter taste.
 That extra strength makes it perfectly suited for pairing with milk or a milk substitute.
 Our premium, first harvest leaves offer a greener hue and a smoother latte, compared with matcha made with second- or third-harvest leaves and a perfect flavor profile for matcha lattes.

 Culinary-Grade Encha is ground from premium, second-harvest leaves, plucked from our organic matcha farm.
-Culinary-Grade matcha offers a balanced palate, both vegetal and earthy, with a sweet, nutty finish.
+Culinary Grade matcha offers a balanced palate, both vegetal and earthy, with a sweet, nutty finish.
 It’s perfect for cooking, baking, or adding to smoothies.Â

 For personalized recommendation, please email us:Â encha@encha.com